Welcome to the Grahamstown Cathedral Website!

 National Arts Festival, Spiritfest and the Cathedral

 The Cathedral hosted a variety of events and many visitors as part of the Grahamstown Churches’ initiative in the National Arts Festival, Spiritfest, which celebrates the arts in the context of the Christian faith.
-For an account of the first weekend of Spiritfest, see People and Places for July.
+For an account of the first weekend of Spiritfest, see People and Places for July and August.
 The Spiritfest Winter School lectures returned to the Chapter House, which was renamed the Cathedral Coffee Shop for the duration of the Festival.
 Guests could sit around tables drinking coffee in comfort while listening to a great line-up of talks on a general theme of ‘Faith and Resistance’.
 From Fr Anthony Egan’s fascinating unpacking of the ethics of protest, to a discussion among Christian graduate students on faith and the #mustfall movement, there was plenty of food for thought.
 The launch of Chris Mann’s latest book, ‘Epiphanies’, was particularly moving, and well attended.
 The Open Mic session in the same venue was less well attended than in previous years, but guests heard some beautiful poetry, some of it read by the authors.

 The Lucernarium on the Wednesday evening is proving increasingly popular.
 The final Festival service in the Cathedral included a beautiful rendering of Byrd’s Four-Part Mass by a small choir of invited singers conducted by Dr Simon Tibbs, and a memorable sermon by the Incumbent of Christ Church Grahamstown, Vic Graham.